jundalisay/superb/content/en/research/smith/wealth-of-nations/book-2/chapter-3c.md

 - private prodigality and misconduct
 - government extravagance

-<b>Public, national, and private opulence are originally derived from the principle of the uniform, constant, and uninterrupted effort of every man to better his condition.</b>
+**Public, national, and private opulence are originally derived from the principle of the uniform, constant, and uninterrupted effort of every man to better his condition.**

 This principle* is frequently powerful enough to maintain the natural progress of things towards improvement despite:
 - the extravagance of government, and